what is a wether goat?

 #4.
 Bucklings or doelings

-Bucklings and doelings are young male and female goats respectively.
+Bucklings are young male goats and doelings are young female goats.

 a buck, young goat kid, and a goat wether in a shelter